MpStyle/microservicetoolkit/microservice.toolkit.migrationmanager/README.md

 ```

 ## How to use
-Under the hood, the library use [Evolve](https://evolve-db.netlify.app/) to apply DB migrations, so before to start using Migration Manager, install the required package:
+Under the hood, the library uses [Evolve](https://evolve-db.netlify.app/) to apply DB migrations, so before to start using Migration Manager, install the required package:

 ```xml
 <PackageReference Include="Evolve" Version="3.0.0" />